 Romans 3:24 Being justified freely by his grace through the redemption that is in Christ Jesus:

 Remember, we are saved by grace through faith (Ephesians 2:8).
 So, what is grace?
-The dictionary defines it as: a. the free and unmerited favour of God shown towards man, and b. the divine assistance and power given to man in spiritual rebirth and sanctification.
-Strong’s concordance defines it as: the merciful kindness by which God, exerting his holy influence upon souls, turns them to Christ, keeps, strengthens, increases them in Christian faith, knowledge, affection, and kindles them to the exercise of the Christian virtues.
+The dictionary defines it as a. the free and unmerited favor of God shown towards man, and b.
+The divine assistance and power given to man in spiritual rebirth and sanctification.
+Strong's Concordance defines it as the merciful kindness by which God, exerting his holy influence upon souls, turns them to Christ, keeps, strengthens, increases them in Christian faith, knowledge, affection, and kindles them to the exercise of the Christian virtues.
 Both definitions agree that beyond just unmerited favor, or undeserved mercy – which implies that it is a gift - grace is a power or influence from God given to man to transform man into His likeness.
 Paul elaborates on this concept in Ephesians 2: 1 – 5 and 8,

 Ephesians 2:1 And you hath he quickened, who were dead in trespasses and sins;